Microsoft Secure Score

 The improvement actions tab lists the security recommendations that address possible attack surfaces, along with their status (completed, not completed, resolved through third party, and ignored).
 You can search, filter, and group all the improvement actions.

 Ranking is based on the number of remaining points left to achieve, implementation difficulty, user impact, and complexity.
-The highest ranked improvement actions have the large amount of points remaining with low difficulty, user impact, and complexity.
+The highest ranked improvement actions have a large number of points remaining with low difficulty, user impact, and complexity.

 Actions labeled as [Not Scored] are not tracked by Microsoft Secure Score.
 You can still take action but completing them will not affect your score.
 If an action becomes tracked by Microsoft Secure Score in the future and you have already completed it, your secure score will automatically reflect the change.